ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 The concept of permission is redefined and is now associated with `Actor Models`, not directly with policies.
 This enables a more structured and precise definition of permissions, aligning them with application code and specific use cases.

-In this framework, Identity Providers (IDPs) associate identities with one or more `Identity Actor Models` rather than just a set of policies.
+In this framework, Identity Providers (IDPs) associate identities and its roles with one or more `Identity Actor Models` rather than just a set of policies.
 Multiple `Actor Models` can be linked to a single permission using operations like Union, Intersection, and Difference, enabling flexible and precise authorization.

 ### 1.1 Clarification on Assumptions